Introduction

 $RH =$ Relative Humidity, %

-1. To model the total fan energy at different wet-bulb temperatures, a second-order polynomial regression model of total fan energy as a function wet-bulb temperature is fit (Worksheet: “Step 4 Regression”).
+- To model the total fan energy at different wet-bulb temperatures, a second-order polynomial regression model is fitted, with total fan energy as a function of wet-bulb temperature (Worksheet: “Step 4 Regression”).

 \begin{equation} E(T_{wb}) = a*T_{wb}^{2} + b*T_{wb} + c \end{equation}